 By 1857, the ravages of shoreline weather and a fire in the interior of the house created the need for a new structure.
 The new keeper's house and attached 89-foot tower were built of the finest brick available.
-The light is still an active aid to navigation, making Pointe aux Barques the oldest continuously operating Light on the Great Lakes.
+The light is still an active aid to navigation, making Pointe aux Barques one of the oldest continuously operating Lights on the Great Lakes.

 In 1875, a Class A lifesaving station was constructed 300 yards south of the lighthouse.
 It was the first lifesaving station opened on the Great Lakes.
 The 62 year history of the station credits over 200 rescues to this station and its brave crews.
 The Thumb Bottomland Preserve surrounding Pointe aux Barques contains 105 known wrecks, reflecting the danger posed by shoals surrounding Pointe aux Barques.

 The Pointe aux Barques keeper's house and tower have been completely restored and contain historical artifacts from a bygone era.
-The Museum is open to the public free of charge; donations are kindly appreciated to help fund the Society's projects.
+The Museum is open to the public free of charge and donations are kindly appreciated to help fund the Society's projects.